 All landholders need to play an active role in monitoring and reporting any suspect cases of foot and mouth disease and lumpy skin disease.

 Find out more about these diseases and what you should be doing now, view our up to date biosecurity information on:

 As a responsible Australian farm and landowner, you have a legal obligation to report any suspicion or outbreak of a notifiable animal disease.

 To report a disease outbreak, call the National Emergency Animal Disease Watch Hotline on 1800 675 888.

 You can also contact your Local Land Services District Veterinarian, Department of Primary Industries Veterinarian or private vet for help diagnosing livestock diseases.

-If you want more information on emergency animal disease, or if you need clarification, read the NSW DPI Notifiable Animal Diseases Primefact.
+If you want more information on livestock health and notifiable animal diseases read the NSW DPI Notifiable Animal Diseases Primefact.